 Cosmic radiation—mostly protons traveling at very high speed—constantly bombards the earth, creating a shower of secondary particles, including muons.
 Deep underground laboratories shield sensitive physics experiments from this cosmic noise.
 Italy, Japan, Canada and China currently have the largest, deepest underground labs, where scientists are looking for answers to fundamental questions, such as why matter exists and how the universe evolved.
-Their research includes experiments to explore the properties of subatomic particles called neutrinos and detectors searching for a mysterious substance called “dark matter”—the dominant form of matter in the universe but which, so far, remains undetected.
+Now, the Sanford Underground Research Facility, the deepest underground laboratory in the United States, is helping answer those questions.
+Our research includes experiments to explore the properties of subatomic particles called neutrinos and search for a mysterious substance called “dark matter”—the dominant form of matter in the universe that, so far, remains undetected.

 The Homestake gold mine in Lead, South Dakota, is a physics landmark.
 In 1965, nuclear chemist Ray Davis installed an experiment 4,850 feet underground in the mine.
 His goal was to detect neutrinos produced by the sun, and his discoveries earned him a share of the 2002 Nobel Prize for Physics.
 In September 2000, when Homestake announced it would close the mine, physicists proposed converting it into a deep underground laboratory.
 Homestake’s advantages were obvious.
 The mine is 8,000 feet deep, with 370 miles of tunnels, 14 shafts and numerous excavated caverns.
 The underground infrastructure is big enough and deep enough for a range of physics experiments, and geologists and biologists soon joined the national collaboration of scientists proposing the underground facility.